SrzStephen/DisaVu/README.md

 We are intentionally not providing a direct link top the download of the unprocessed dataset as the owners of this dataset have requested that people visit their page and sign their Terms and Conditions before downloading.

-This data is available under a [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) licence.
+This data is available under a [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.

 This dataset was generated from before and after images provided as part of the [Maxar Open Data Program](https://www.digitalglobe.com/ecosystem/open-data), showing that releasing this data can provide pretty useful benefits.

-For our purposes we only focused on Hurricanes, Monsoons, Tornado's.
+For our purposes we only focused on Hurricanes, Monsoons, and Tornados.

 This leads to us having data from the following natural disasters in our training set.
 * Hurricane Michael Oct 7-16, 2018